theo-bech/Young-Accessibility-Leaders/CONTRIBUTING.md

-# Young Accessibility Leaders Contributor Guidelines :construction:
+# Young Accessibility Leaders Contributor Guidelines

 Thank you for taking the time to contribute to Young Accessibility Leaders! :tada:
 This file will walk you through the basics of contributing to our cause.
 Here's a neat table of contents to help you navigate: